top of page

 Keynotes

-• Societal transitions towards a net-zero world
+• Prof. Dr. Heleen de Coninck: Societal transitions towards a net-zero world

 Scientific sessions